bthcode/asciimapper/trunk/README.txt

 ------------

 1. Python
-2. wget
-3. jp2a
+2. jp2a
-4. Imagemagick convert
+3. Imagemagick convert

- Your distro should have come with python and wget.
+ Your distro should have come with python.
 The others you may have to
   install:

  Getting the requirements on RPM based distros: